jinnivan/Project/HorizonBarChartWithLabel/HorizonBarChartWithLabel.md

 ## Overview

-Inspired by Horizontal Bar Chart, the bullet chart displays multiple measures in a single visual.
+Inspired by **Horizontal Bar Chart**, the bullet chart displays multiple measures in a single visual.
 The custom visual is designed to present the significant information in a single visual and to easily conveyed the insight.
 It can render single or multiple values in a series and show comparison values, and different targets.
 The second label can be used to show the significant information related to the other values to delivered an important details.

 > See reference also [Horizontal bar chart at Microsoft AppSource](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381230)